blerp-836/CS6999-NataliaTheodora/README.md

         * the script will instruct you to install additional dependencies, if you don't already have them
         * this will create or update the specified environment's pipeline
         * *Note* You may also pass the -v option in order to debug the script's execution
+        * *Note* If you created a new enviornment configuration set, and the stacks fail to create on the first attempt, you may need to manually remove the failed stack in the AWS CloudFormation console
 1. When deployment is complete, the outputs section of the script output will contain the API Gateway URL
     * You can also obtain this information via the AWS CloudFormation console
 1. You will need to obtain the Cognito client ids and secrets